 - It’s all about brainpower.
 The only program of its kind in Minnesota, Children’s – St. Paul Neonatal Neurointensive Care Program treats neonates who are at high risk for brain injury.
 A collaboration between neonatology, neurology and neurosurgery, the program offers specialized neurologic evaluation through state-of-the-art technology such as continuous EEG monitoring and NICU nurses who are trained in neurologic assessment.
 Babies who benefit include those with neurologic injury, seizures and structural brain abnormalities, as well as those needing therapeutic hypothermia (total body cooling).

 - Arriving here in a flash.
 When you’re tiny, time is of the essence.
 That’s why we offer neonatal transport from any distance in the Upper Midwest.
-The neonatal transport team receives specialized training to provide the safest transfer of newborns and infants, which can be done by ambulance, helicopter or fixed-wing plane.
+The neonatal transport team receives specialized training to provide the safest transfer of newborns and infants, which can be done by ambulance, helicopter, fixed-wing plane or our highly specialized critical care rigs.
 They’re available 24 hours a day, seven days a week, and are equipped to implement treatments such as nitric oxide therapy immediately upon arrival at the hospital and during the transport.

 Comprehensive neonatal care requires a variety of services.
 The following are offered:

 - Diagnostic services

 - Congenital heart screening (CCHD)